Sponsors acting as mentors

 Other mentorship programs

-The Welcome Talent Canada program of Refugee Career Jumpstart Project (RCJP) and LinkedIn is another mentorship program focused on skilled refugee newcomers.
+The Welcome Talent Canada program of Jumpstart (formerly Refugee Career Jumpstart Project (RCJP)) and LinkedIn is another mentorship program focused on skilled refugee newcomers.
 The program is centered around newcomer job-seekers in Toronto and Montreal with advanced English or French skills.
-Program participants are first trained by RCJP on how to leverage LinkedIn’s resources to find employment, grow their network, develop new skills, create a strong professional identity, and research the Canadian job market.
+Program participants are first trained by Jumpstart on how to leverage LinkedIn’s resources to find employment, grow their network, develop new skills, create a strong professional identity, and research the Canadian job market.
 Newcomers are then provided mentorship through a matched LinkedIn member, who will help them with their entry into the Canadian job market.

 For further information on these and other mentorship programs, visit the Programs & Events section of this website and select “Mentoring” under the “Type” filter.
 Other organizations offering non-TRIEC-related mentorship programs include: